-Concrete sealers when dry form a moisture-resistant layer that prevents moisture from penetrating.
+Paint doesn’t adhere over concrete sealers, because when the concrete sealers dry they form a moisture-resistant layer that prevents moisture from penetrating.
 Since moisture (liquid) can’t penetrate their coating, paint won’t stick.

 If you apply paint directly over it, it won’t stick and will come off in a few days or weeks.
 Also, it will take very little effort or contact to wipe the coating off it.

 Concrete sealers as the name implies are coatings designed to repel moisture and liquid.
 The sealer prevents damage and stains from affecting the concrete surface underneath.